Nonparametric estimation of multivariate convex-transformed densities: Proofs

-Finally, we have to add the almost surely clause since we assumed that the points $X_{i}$ are in general position. \end{proof}
+Finally, we have to add the ``almost surely'' clause since we assumed that the points $X_{i}$ are in general position. \end{pf*}

-\subsection{Proofs for Consistency Results}
+\subsection{Proofs for consistency results}

 We begin with proofs for some technical results which we will use in the consistency arguments for both increasing and decreasing models.
-The main argument for proving Hellinger consistency proceeds along the lines of the proof given in the case of $d=1$ by \citet*{PalWoodroofeMeyer:07}.
+The main argument for proving Hellinger consistency proceeds along the lines of the proof given in the case of $d=1$ by \citet{PalWoodroofeMeyer07} and in the log-concave case for $d>1$ by \citet{SchuhmacherDuembgen2010}. \begin{lem}[(S.1.12)] Consider a monotone model $\Model(h)$.
+Suppose that the true density $h\circ g_{0}$ and the sequence of MLEs $\{\hat g_{n}\}$ have the following properties: